Publications

 }

-- Chapter 2: Developing better ways to create computational meshes for fractured rock systems (see the Variable resolution Poisson-disk sampling paper above for details)
+- Chapter 2: a method for creating variable-resolution meshes for fractured rock systems, based on the Variable resolution Poisson-disk sampling paper.

-- Chapter 4: Creating hybrid solvers that combine random sampling with deterministic methods for radiation transport problems (see the Hybrid Monte Carlo, discontinuous Galerkin method paper above for details)
+- Chapter 4: a hybrid solver for radiation transport that combines Monte Carlo sampling with deterministic methods, based on the Hybrid Monte Carlo, discontinuous Galerkin method paper.

 Computer Simulation of Gel Formation in Colloidal Systems of Sticky Rods